BackupTheBerlios/viscacha-svn/viscacha08/_docs/readme.txt

 == 1 == Installation ==

+Warning: Since 0.8 RC7 we provide separate packages for installation
+         and update.
+Please use the package which contains "install" in the name for an installation only.

+1. Download the installation package from the Viscacha homepage!
-1. Upload all files per ftp onto your server.
+2. Upload all files per ftp onto your server.
-   Note: You do not need to upload the folder install/files/ for the
-         installation!
-The folder is only required for the update.
-2. Call the "install/" directory in the Viscacha-root-directory and follow the steps.
+3. Call the "install/" directory in the Viscacha-root-directory and follow the steps.
-3. You have a "fresh" Viscacha-Installation on your server.
+4. You have a "fresh" Viscacha-Installation on your server.

 Note: More information on how to set up the CHMODs you can get while
       installing the application.
 In the ACP you can also see a more